 -

-Alison Croggon wrote a new post 3 years, 10 months ago
+Alison Croggon wrote a new post 4 years ago

 The Picture of Dorian Gray is spectacular, yet somehow never succumbs to the seductions of spectacle, says Alison Croggon